grakala/innobackupex/README.rst

 innobackupex.sh
 ===============

 ``innobackupex.sh`` - Mysql full and incremental backup script using innobackupex.
+Script verifies if atleast one full backup exists in the backup directory when running incremental backup.
+Incremental backup takes last full backup as incremental-basedir.

 Syntax
 ======